 Before applying an acid primer, apply 1-2 small dots to the nail.
 As a result, it will then spread across the nail plate on its own.
 Before applying your gel manicure with acid primer, ensure it has fully evaporated.

-Nail prep dehydrator and nail primer
+Nail prep dehydrator and nail primer: what is the difference

 What is the difference between Nail primer and base coat